cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

   * not controlled by a single organization
 * list of topics presented at this specific CryptoParty

-Don't offer a false sense of security, but also don't scare people with all the ways that things could go wrong.
+Do not offer a false sense of security, but also do not scare people with all the ways that things could go wrong.
 Some people _want_ to hear all the things that could go wrong and are not scared, but you need to figure that out on a person-by-person basis, it's not for the introductory speech.

 ### Topics